jamesedmonston/graphql-authentication-docs/docs/usage/authentication.md

 :::

 :::note
 Refresh tokens are consumed when generating a new JWT.
-A new refresh token is included in the mutation response, and also sent as an `HTTPOnly` cookie.
+A new refresh token is included in the mutation response, and also sent as an `HttpOnly` cookie.
 :::

 ```javascript